Efficient kernel-based variable selection with sparsistency

 In sparse modeling, it is generally believed that $f^*(\bx)$ only depends on a small number of variables, while others are uninformative.
-Unlike model-based settings, variable selection for a general regression model is challenging due to the lack of explicit regression parameters.
+Unlike model-based settings, sparse learning for a general regression model is challenging due to the lack of explicit regression parameters.
 Here we measure the importance of variables in a regression function by examining the corresponding gradient functions.
-It is crucial to observe that if a variable $x^l$ is deemed uninformative, the corresponding gradient function $g^*_l(\bx)={\partial f^*(\bx)}/{\partial {x}^l }$ should be exactly zero almost surely.
+It is crucial to observe that if a variable $x^l$ is deemed uninformative, the corresponding gradient function

+should be exactly zero almost surely.
 Thus the true active set can be defined as

 where $ \| g^*_l \|^2_{2} = \int \left ( g^*_l(\bx) \right )^2 d\rho_{\bx}$ with the marginal distribution $\rho_{\bx}$.